ByteWithShub/ByteWithShub/README.md

  *"Create chaos, then make it beautiful."*

 I'm a curious mix of an AI engineer, poet, and a designer.
-Currently pursuing **Artificial Intelligence Software Development**.
+Recent graduate from **Artificial Intelligence Software Development**, and currently pursuing **Business Intelligence System Infrastructure**.
 I'm passionate about building things that combine logic with emotion, from machine learning systems to mobile mental health apps, building brand kits and leading brand collabrations, and even my writing books!

 ![Long Walks](./Long%20walks.png)